luffy1012/FlashSubs/README.md

 for movies and TV Series in our computer.

 Usage:
-python flashsub.py <'path to directory containing media'>
+python FlashSubs <'path to directory containing media'>

-(for additional options see- python flashsub.py --help)
+(for additional options see- python FlashSubs --help)

 OR

-It can be started in Interactive mode by running without command line arguments, like python flashsub.py
+It can be started in Interactive mode by running without command line arguments, like python FlashSubs

 A local bs4 module is used.
 Latest bs4 module can be found at - https://github.com/bdoms/beautifulsoup